-The United Nation is working to coordinate consistent environmental law applications by overseeing varies treaties and agreements between nations that will help to make sure that global efforts towards preserving the environment are effective.
+The United Nations is working to coordinate consistent environmental law applications by overseeing various treaties and agreements between nations that will help to make sure that global efforts towards preserving the environment are effective.
 They oversee projects that involve everything from managing emissions controls to export and import restrictions, management of levels of known harmful substances and the development of environmental health programs.

-One of the complicating factors about implementing global standards of environmental law is that so many developing countries need the existing, and polluting, manufacturing processes and may not have the financial ability to promote sustainable industries.
-By working together and gaining signatories for the environmental efforts, more can be done with the cooperation of developed countries to make sure that past mistakes are not repeated.
+One of the complicating factors about implementing global standards of environmental law is that so many developing countries need the existing and polluting manufacturing processes and may not have the financial ability to promote sustainable industries.
+By working together and gaining signatories for environmental efforts, more can be done with the cooperation of developed countries to make sure that past mistakes are not repeated.

 Importance of Environmental Law